borg-project/borg-explorer/README.md

 First, install `borg` and `cargo` in a virtualenv according to the [borg installation instructions](http://borg.readthedocs.org/en/latest/installation.html).

+With the same virtualenv active, install the borg-explorer requirement(s):

+    $ pip install rpy2

-Then, with the same virtualenv active, from the borg-explorer source tree,
+Then, from the borg-explorer source tree,

     $ ./waf configure
     $ ./waf build